 This webinar will discuss how new Bankruptcy Student Loan Management Programs are helping debtors solve their student loan issues.
 The webinar will cover the issues affecting debtors and their student loans as well as the solutions and tools the courts are implementing.

 On July 30, 2019, the leadership of the Consumer Bankruptcy Committee presented the free webinar “The Intersection of Bankruptcy and the FDCPA: the CFPB’s Notice of Proposed Rulemaking.”
 The expert panel included Committee Co-Chair Jon Lieberman (Sottile & Barile LLC; Loveland, Ohio), Chris Hawkins (The Bradley Firm; Birmingham, Alabama), and Keith Larson (Seiller Waterman LLC; Louisville, Kentucky.)
 The Consumer Financial Protection Bureau’s (CFPB) efforts to update the Fair Debt Collections Practices

 The CFPB enacted certain changes for 2017 and 2018 which bring about fundamental changes in the practice and daily life of consumers, servicers, trustees and bankruptcy practitioners.
 The new rules add additional forms and heightened requirements that will affect the daily practice of anyone involved in the mortgage and lending world.

 Hear a stimulating, high energy discussion involving a debtor's attorney, a chapter 12 trustee and a bankruptcy judge sharing the special and surprising aspects of chapter 12.
 Learn tips to navigate the challenges and to evaluate this chapter choice.
 Topics covered will include farmer and fisherman bankruptcies, cramming down homes, long term amortizations, tax benefits, and eligibility requirements.
-This program is not just for chapter 12 practitioners - all bankruptcy practitioners and judges will enjoy this one hour overview of one of the most fascinating chapters of the Code.

 The webinar will provide an overview of the National Form Plan and the opt-out compromise, as well as an update on the current status of the proposed rules.
 There will be a presentation about the other changes to the Federal Rules of Bankruptcy Procedure.
 Speakers will also lead a discussion of the requirements of Rule 3015.1 for courts choosing to opt out of the National Form Plan.